ReliaQualAssociates/ramstk/.github/ISSUE_TEMPLATE/CHORE.md

 name: Chore
 about: Build tools, CI workflow, refactoring, and code styling issues.
 labels:
-  - globalbacklog
+  - status: backlog

 ---

 **Describe the chore that needs to be addressed.**

-- [ ] This issue is an epic issue which subsumes the following:
+- [ ] This issue subsumes the following issues: